Commodity Exchange Price Provisions (CEPP)

 For CEPP documents that are not updated, the prior year's documents carry to the current year.

-All CEPP documents, except Section II: Canola/Rapeseed and Section II: Wheat are carried over from last year.
+All CEPP documents, except Section I: General Information, Section II: Barley, Section II: Canola/Rapeseed, Section II: Rice, Section II: Sunflowers and Section II: Wheat are carried over from last year.

 CEPP Section II: Crop-Specific Price Definitions: